-Grades and quality points from transfer institutions are not included in the Eastern University grade-point average for entering transfer students.
+Grades and quality points from transfer institutions are not included in the Eastern University grade-point average for entering transfer students, although past performance is considered in judgement of academic progress.

 International Applicants

 Eastern University welcomes applications for admission from well-qualified, non-U.S. resident citizens of other countries.
 The admission procedures are the same for all students with the exception of the SAT, which is optional for international applicants.
 (However, if the international applicant does take the SAT, he/she will be considered for academic/merit based scholarships).
 The Test of English as a Foreign Language (TOEFL) with a minimum computer based score of 213 is required for students whose native language is not English.